pivotal/git-duet/README.md

 ## Compatibility

-Git Duet has been tested on a bunch of platform/interpreter combinations provided by Travis CI *not including* JRuby and Rubinius.
+Git Duet has been tested on a bunch of platform/interpreter combinations provided by Travis CI *not including* Rubinius.

+While JRuby works it is not recommended as the VM startup time is usually longer than it takes most Git Duet commands to execute.

 If you experience badness, please [let us know via email](mailto:github@modcloth.com) or pretty please [create an issue on